Bereavement Support Facilities & Groups

 Ceremony of Remembrance for our Children (any age) who Have Died Before Us

 Send any questions to firstname.lastname@example.org.
 A few days before the ceremony, you will be asked to electronically send a picture of the child, the correct spelling of his/her name and the number of people who will be attending.
 There will be a slideshow featuring the photos of the children.
-If you are not submitting a photo for the slideshow, you can RSVP by December 6th with the child's name and number of people attending.

 The ceremony includes a music, harpist, children’s names read, candle lighting, and poetry.